-Imagine working on a project that would change not only technology, but human history?
-For Ken Kocienda, that was a reality.
-All he got was a piece of paper slid across the table about a confidential project.
-His boss couldn't share the details of the project until after he signed it.
-It was project purple, which was the original iPhone, and his biggest failure led him to be one of the first 8 software people on the project.
+Imagine working on a project that would change not only technology but human history?
+For Ken Kocienda, that was his reality.
+He became a part of project purple, which was the code name for the iPhone.
+Kocienda discusses creativity in the Steve Jobs era, and how his biggest failure led him to be one of the first 8 software people on the project.